Overview

 Refunds | 30p each |

-Whereas other acquirers charge monthly and annual fees for card processing, the merchant account from Barclaycard Business has no monthly or yearly account fees.
-You are only paying fees for card machine transactions, chargebacks, refunds and a monthly PCI-DSS compliance charge to Barclaycard.
-There’s no charge for the paper statements from the bank.
+Whereas other acquirers charge monthly and annual account fees, the merchant accounts from EVO or Elavon don’t.
+You only pay for card machine transactions, chargebacks, refunds and PCI-DSS compliance.
+There’s no charge for paper statements.

 Transaction charges

-Transaction fees are tailored to the merchant’s needs.
-The main things that determine the card rates are the transaction value and sales volume.
-If your average transaction value is low, like £5, your quoted fees would be higher than someone accepting high transaction values like £100.
-This means cafés and convenience stores, for example, probably won’t find that Takepayments is the right fit.
+If your average transaction value is low, like £5, your quoted fees would be higher than someone accepting high values like £100.
+This means cafés and convenience stores, for example, probably won’t find Takepayments the right fit.
 Car dealerships, beauticians, restaurants and independent retail shops would, on the other hand, get competitive fees.

 You can also expect a monthly minimum service charge, which is an agreed amount (say, £20) required in transaction charges every month.
 If you accept few card machine payments during a month so the total transaction charges are, say, £10, your transaction charges will still amount to £20 in that case.

-American Express acceptance requires a separate agreement – it is not automatically accepted until this is set up through your acquirer.
+American Express acceptance requires a separate agreement that needs to be arranged through your acquirer.

-If your average transaction value is low, like £5, your fees would be higher than someone accepting high transaction values like £100.
-This means cafés and convenience stores, for example, probably won’t be the right fit.
+If your average transaction value is low, like £5, your fees would be higher than someone accepting high values like £100.
+So cafés and convenience stores, for example, probably won’t be the right fit.

 Contract